softwaresaved/byte-sized-rse/learners/setup.md

 title: Setup
 ---

+## Setup

-Each episode has its own individual setup available at the start.
+Each episode has its own individual setup - there is no setup for the whole course.